polofgrs/Computer-Vision-Emergency-Response-Toolkit/README.md

 I am IN LOVE with a particular HTML / CSS / Javascript (Typescript) framework, [Angular](https://angular.io), for the following reasons :
 * Web-based frameworks are extremely user-friendly,
 * [NPM](https://www.npmjs.com/) is full of AMAZING copyright-free libraries,
-* [Electron](https://electronjs.org/) enables you to compile ANY Angular project into desktop apps for all Windows, Mac and Linux platforms, (just like [Ionic](https://ionicframework.com) for mobile app versions),
+* [Electron](https://electronjs.org/) enables you to compile ANY Angular project into desktop apps for all Windows, Mac and Linux platforms with [Electron-builder](https://www.electron.build/), (just like [Ionic](https://ionicframework.com) for mobile app versions),
 * [Typescript](http://www.typescriptlang.org/) as a GREAT web-based language that enables you to interface your app with any running server (see below).

 ### Software architecture